bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 - Add a mechanism where 'new' DataPoints are created in the context of their data series (i.e. with data type + id filled in)

 - Create graceful animation handling in `BasePage.OnAppearing` and `OnDisappearing`

+- Model Validation to avoid the user submitting bad data

 - Sketch UI Layout